Zingiber zerumbet: Distribution and history

 Z. zerumbet is native to tropical Asia and Australasia.
 The subspecies Z. zerumbet subsp. cochinchinense (Gagnep.)
 Triboun & K.Larsen (previously Z. cochinchinense) is found in Vietnam.

 Remains of Z. zerumbet have been identified at the Kuk Swamp archaeological site of New Guinea at the Phase 1 layers, dated to 10,220 to 9,910 BP.
 However, whether it was cultivated or merely exploited from the wild is unknown.
 Like the ginger, the earliest evidence of its cultivation is from the Austronesian peoples who carried it with them during the Austronesian expansion (c.
 5,000 BP) as canoe plants, reaching as far as Remote Oceania.

 Traditional uses

 The leaves and leaf stalks, which are also fragrant, were used in baking in the imu, underground oven, to enhance the flavor of pork and fish as they cooked.
 Traditionally, the aromatic underground rhizomes were sliced, dried, and pounded to a powder, then added to the folds of stored kapa cloth.

 Perhaps the most common use of the plant awapuhi is as a shampoo and conditioner.
 The clear fragrant juice present in the mature flower heads that resemble red pine cones is used for softening and bringing shininess to the hair.
 It can be left in the hair or rinsed out and can also be used as a massage lubricant.

+In popular culture

+A video demonstrating the extraction of the shampoo from the plant brought Mitchell Burns to virality.